Australian owned and operated. Supporting Australian small businesses for 10 years.

 While a business line of credit isn’t a one-size-fits-all funding solution, it shines in certain situations.
 These include:

-- Retailers who want to stock up on inventory before busy periods.
+• Retailers who want to stock up on additional inventory before busy periods and require the necessary capital to take advantage of bulk purchasing or increased production capacity.

-Because of its reusable nature, a revolving credit facility is best seen as a tool to smooth out the ups and downs of running a business, not as a long-term capital solution.
+Because of its reusable nature, a revolving credit facility is best seen as the ideal solution to smooth out cash flow fluctuations, manage unexpected costs, and seize new opportunities, rather than as a long-term capital solution.

 Who’s Eligible?